This three-cheese baked ziti recipe is one of those recipes that evolved into perfection.

 I’m excited for you to try my baked ziti recipe and hope you’ll let me know how it turns out!

 With the cool, crisp fall air, I know I really enjoy a good pasta bake or casserole.
-They’re easy, delicious, and usually provide leftovers for a second day of eating!
+They’re easy, delicious, and usually provide leftovers for two days of eating!

 As much as I enjoy cooking, it is nice to have a tasty leftover just waiting for you so you don’t HAVE to cook if you don’t want to.
 You’re with me on that one, right?